 Outside of road cyclists, probably the most dedicated group of riders are BMXers.
 I have never figured it out.
 I guess it comes from being a speed demon.

 The challenge is finding a trainer that will work with 20″ or 24″ bicycle tires.

 For these riders, I can suggest nothing better than the Cycleops’ adapter.
-This little piece screws onto any of the Cycleops trainers.
+This little piece screws onto any of the Cycleops models.
 It is really easy to add this conversion and will allow you to use it with recumbents, kids’ cycles, BMX, and junior 24″ road bikes.

 It gives a solid feel, too, so you don’t have to worry about compromising strength or safety.